Subverted rhyme

 Kick 'em in the other knee!

 where the presumption is that the listener anticipates the chant ending with "ass" rather than "other knee".

-Subverted rhyme is often a form of word play.
+Subverted rhyme is often a form of wordplay.
 The implied rhyme is inferable only from the context.
 This contrasts with rhyming slang from which the rhyming portion has been clipped, which is part of the lexicon.
 (An example is dogs, meaning "feet", a clipping of rhyming dog's meat.)

 Examples

 A traditional example is the song "Sweet Violets", which begins: